Poor in Spirit Waterprint

 130 x 170 cm / 51 x 67 in

 Like vessels molded by both substance and void, each brushstroke holds the tension between embodiment and surrender.
-Colors slip into translucence, and forms dissolve into light.
+Colors slip into translucence; forms dissolve into light.
 Subtle shifts in tone and texture evoke how we hold and release what shapes us, reminding us to remain porous—prepared to receive, and just as ready to let go.

 2025